tldr-pages/tldr/pages/common/nano.md

 `nano {{filename}}`

-- Start nano in terminal with filename at line,column:
+- Start nano in terminal with filename at specified line and column:

 `nano +{{line}},{{column}} {{filename}}`